 Who is allowed to give "pension advice"?

 The guidance above states "information" qualifies.
 "Information" (as distinct from "advice") is a non-regulated activity, and hence needn't be provided by a regulated financial adviser.
-However, Pension Advice Vouchers currently works with the same criteria as VouchedFor - and so the "advice" must come from an Independent Financial Adviser or Chartered Accountant.
-We are working on a solution that will very soon allow "restricted" financial advisers to use Pension Advice Vouchers.
+However, Pension Advice Vouchers currently works with the same criteria as VouchedFor - and so the "advice" must come from a Financial Adviser or Chartered Accountant who is eligible for an active VouchedFor profile.

 What are your charges?